sahchit-chundur/sahchit-chundur.github.io/_portfolio/portfolio-1.md

 <i>Calculated linear temperature gradient, Dotted line delineates the high Vp zone.
 Original data from Jian et al. (2024) </i>
 </p>

 After establishing the temperature distribution, we can apply thermodynamic modeling to calculate the equilibrium degree of serpentinization at every temperature.
-McCollom & Bach (2009) calculated the predicted equilibrium mineralogy of 1000g of harzburgite at a water:rock ratio of 1 [4].
+McCollom & Bach (2009) calculated the predicted equilibrium mineralogy of 1000g of harzburgite exposed to seawater at a water:rock ratio of 1 and pressure of 35 MPa [4].
 I recreated a simplified piecewise equation to represent the relationship between temperature and equilibrium degree of serpentinization (equal to 1- (mass original mineral remaining)/(mass original mineral)), shown below.

 <p align="center">
 <img src = '/images/thermo_piecewise.png'>